BenD2525/the_rescuers_p5/README.md

 The checkout displays the bag and allows the user to fill in their shipping details.
 If the user is signed in and has details already saved in their profile, the form will pre-fill with these details.
 The user is then able to pay via Paypal.
 In order to pay via Paypal, the user can log into the test account using the details provided and click 'pay'.
 Once payment is successful, the site will create an order and send a confirmation email to the e-mail address provided.
 After this, the user will be redirected to a thank you page.

 #### **Shipping Details**
 The below form is displayed which allows the user to input their shipping details.
 If the user is logged in and has their details saved to their profile, this form will be pre-filled, making it easier for the user to checkout.
+If the user clicks the 'check details' button, this will validate the details provided and let the user know if they are valid or not.
+If they are, the paypal payment options, below will become visible and the user can continue with checkout.

 ![Shipping Details](readme/images/checkout_form.PNG)